1. WHAT IS THE ASIAN AMERICAN WRITERS' WORKSHOP?

 2. WHY APPLY FOR A FELLOWSHIP AT THE AAWW?
 HOW DOES THE AAWW SUPPORT WRITERS?

-For nearly 25 years, the Asian American Writers' Workshop has mentored generations of writers of color, such as Whiting Award-winner Alexander Chee, bestselling novelist Monica Ferrell, Barnard Prize-winner Cathy Park Hong, Brooklyn Poet Laureate Tina Chang, and Pulitzer Prize-winner Jhumpa Lahiri, whose first book party we hosted.
+For more than 25 years, the Asian American Writers' Workshop has mentored generations of writers of color, such as Whiting Award-winner Alexander Chee, bestselling novelist Monica Ferrell, Barnard Prize-winner Cathy Park Hong, Brooklyn Poet Laureate Tina Chang, and Pulitzer Prize-winner Jhumpa Lahiri, whose first book party we hosted.

 We support writers in a number of ways: we host writers in our NYC reading room, where we have held unforgettable public events; we publish essays, reportage, and original fiction and poetry by emerging and established writers; and we grant fellowships to emerging Asian American writers, including emerging Muslim, Arab, and South Asian writers.

 Our fellowships have helped writers (1) access time and space to work on book-length projects and to develop a portfolio of writing; (2) build relationships with mentors, editors, and fellow writers; (3) receive important material support in an age when the arts are being de-funded; (4) secure literary agents and editors for book projects; (5) go on to publish in more mainstream media outlets including The New Yorker, The Atlantic, and The New York Times.
 (6) find a supportive community of writers of color with whom to share their work; and (7) believe that they can take the next steps in their writing careers.

 As one of our 2015 Margins Fellows wrote: "The fact that I received the fellowship made me feel that there were people who believed in me as a writer.
 I think the biggest thing the Workshop + fellowship has provided for me is this feeling that other accomplished writers CARE!
 I have never felt this supported in my craft."